flashhhhh/AWS-Workshop-1/content/3-Deploy/3.1-set-up-mysql-instance/_index.md

 It's easy to see the **Transactions** table stores the transaction list of the customers.
 Sender and receiver must be in the **Customers** table.

-7. Now type the SQL Queries.
+7. Now type the SQL queries.
+These are stored in the file having name **de_db.sql** we've downloaded.

 After that, we should receive the result like this.